ryan258/ideaforge/README.md

 - **State Management**: Pinia (keeping track of all your brilliant ideas)
 - **API Integration**: Axios (for talking to our smart AI friends)
 - **AI Models**: Ollama LLaMA 3.1, OpenAI, Claude (the brains behind the magic)

+## Current Progress 🚧

+- The Crucible is up and running!
+You can now input your own ideas or get AI-generated suggestions.
+- We're working hard on bringing the other magical components to life.
+- Our code wizards are enhancing the UI and making sure everything works smoothly.

 ## Getting Started 🚀